310mc/https-310mc.github.io-tl/source/_posts/christmas_live/christmas_live.md

             </div>
             <div class="info-area">
                 <div class="synopsis">
-                    The academy is faced with Christmas' biggest event, StarFes.
-While preparations are moving along, Hinata and Yuta's hearts seem to be wavering in different directions…
+                    While all the units in the academy make preparations for the coming massive Christmas event, “StarFes”, Hinata and Yuuta's hearts don't seem to be aligning with each other…
                 </div>
                 <div class="info">
                     <div class="info-item season">